In general prayer plants can survive most light ranges and not a fussy plant, just mist them regularly to keep them humid...

 Prayer Plant Humidity

-Prayer plants need good humidity levels.
+Prayer plants need good humidity levels, this is key to their care.
 Lack of humidity can make their leaves curl and ultimately kill them.
 My first one suffered badly from a lack of humidity when the weather got hot, so mist it regularly.
 I keep mine in a pot inside a bigger outer pot.
 The outer pot has some leca (clay pebbles) in the bottom and I keep water a centimeter deep (deep enough to cover the pebbles but not so much that the plant is standing in water), this keeps the plant humid.
+I would at least keep them with other plants which gives the humidity a bit of a lift.

 Don’t let your prayer plant get too cold, 55°F lowest (12°C).
 Other than this they like the warmer end of household temperatures.